Our Board

 Steve Gill—Vice Chair and Senior Independent Director

 Steve was appointed as a non-executive director (NED) on 1 November 2017.
 He was Chair of the People and Organisational Development Committee from February 2018 to March 2021.
 In August 2020 Steve was appointed as Vice Chair and Senior Independent Director (SID).
 Steve served as Interim Trust Chair from March 2021 to March 2022; in April 2022 he resumed his role as Vice Chair and SID.
 In March 2021 Steve was appointed as the Board NED Maternity Safety Champion.
 Steve is currently Chair of the Quality Committee, and of the Nominations & Remunerations Committee.
 With the implementation of the North West London Acute Provider (NWL APC) governance structure in September 2022 Steve was appointed as Chair of the NWL APC Quality Committee in Common (CiC), he was also appointed to the Board of The Hillingdon Hospitals NHS Foundation Trust (THHT) as a NED, and is a member of the Finance & Performance Committee at THHT.
 Steve has had an international executive career in the IT industry, including chief financial officer roles in UK, and in Europe Middle East & Africa (EMEA); chief operating officer roles in EMEA; Global Sales roles for Asia Pacific; and chief executive roles in the UK, in South Korea, and in China.
 He has held various NED roles including advising the UK government on IT in education.
 Steve qualified as a chartered accountant with PwC in London and has extensive experience in mergers and acquisitions; strategic planning; talent and succession planning; organisational development; risk management; and disaster recovery.
-Steve has been the Chair of Trustees of Age Concern Windsor (ACW) since January 2018.
+Steve has been the Chair of Trustees of Age Concern Windsor (ACW) since January 2018, and in September 2023 was appointed Chair of the NWL APC Digital & Data (D&D) Committee.

 Aman Dalvi